GhoulKingR/solace-messaging-application/README.md

 # Solace PubSub+ messaging application

-A messaging application that utilizes [Solace PubSub+](https://www.solace.dev/).
+This is a starter project for a tutorial on building a messaging application with [Solace PubSub+](https://www.solace.dev/).
 Solace PubSub+ is a real-time event streaming platform.
 It is perfect for building messaging applications, because it allows real-time communication between applications.

 ## What’s in this project?

-This project contains the following:
-* The completed messaging application
-* Solace client JavaScript library version 10.13.0
+This project includes the Solace client JavaScript library version 10.13.0, and boilerplate-written files to get you started with building the application.
-* Hand-written `Subscriber.js` and `Publisher.js` modules, for easier integration of the application with Solace PubSub+

-## Running the project
+## The final project

 The final application of this project is in the `final-project` branch.
-There are several ways to run the project.
-Two of those ways include the following:
-* Running the `index.html` file in your browser.
-* Serving the project through localhost on your system.
+You can learn more about it in the branch's readme.

 # License